-A Week in Portland: My Journal of Food Carts, Bookstores, and Rain
+A Week in Portland: Food Carts, Bookstores, and Rain

-Someone told me Portland was "Austin but with rain."
-That's wrong.
-Portland is Portland.
-It doesn't need a comparison.
-It's a city that put a giant donut on the roof of a donut shop and then debated whether the donut shop is actually any good.
+People love to call Portland "Austin but with rain."
+It's a lazy comparison.
+Portland is Portland — it doesn't need one.
+This is a city that bolted a giant donut to the roof of a donut shop and then spent years arguing about whether the donut shop is any good.

 Day 1: Arrival and Powell's

-Flew into PDX.
-The airport has been voted best in the US so many times it's becoming a personality trait.
-And honestly, it earns it — the carpet is famous (they made merchandise), the food options are decent, and the MAX Red Line gets you downtown in 38 minutes for $2.50.
+You'll fly into PDX, an airport voted best in the US so many times it's basically a personality trait.
+It earns it.
+The carpet is famous enough to sell as merchandise, the food is genuinely good, and the MAX Red Line drops you downtown in 38 minutes for $2.50.

-Went directly to Powell's City of Books.
-The world's largest independent bookstore occupies an entire city block.
-Three floors.
-Color-coded rooms.
-Over a million books — new and used mixed together on the same shelves.
-I grabbed a free map at the entrance and still got lost.
+Go straight to Powell's City of Books.
+The world's largest independent bookstore fills an entire city block — three floors, color-coded rooms, over a million books with new and used shelved side by side.
+Grab the free map at the entrance and expect to get lost anyway.

-The rare book room on the top floor has first editions behind glass.
-A signed Hemingway.
-A 19th-century atlas.
-I spent 2.5 hours in the store and bought four books totaling $38.
-I could have stayed all day.
+The rare book room on the top floor keeps first editions behind glass: a signed Hemingway, a 19th-century atlas.
+Two and a half hours disappear here, and four books for $38 feel like a steal.
+You could stay all day.

-Dinner: walked to a food cart pod on SW Alder.
-Thai basil fried rice from Nong's: $12.
-Ate it on a bench in the light rain.
-Nobody around me had an umbrella.
-Note to self: buy a rain jacket.
+For dinner, walk to the food cart pod on SW Alder.
+Thai basil fried rice from Nong's runs $12 — eat it on a bench in the light rain like everyone else, because nobody around here carries an umbrella.
+Lesson one: buy a rain jacket.

 Day 2: Food Cart Education

-Portland has 500+ food carts across 50+ pods.
-This isn't casual street food — these are full kitchens producing restaurant-quality meals from converted trailers.
+Portland runs 500+ food carts across 50+ pods.
+This is no casual street food — these are full kitchens turning out restaurant-quality plates from converted trailers.

-Breakfast: The Egg Carton pod.
-Chilaquiles with two eggs, crema, and cotija: $11.
-The cook, a woman named Maria from Oaxaca, told me she'd been running the cart for eight years.
+For breakfast, head to The Egg Carton pod.
+Chilaquiles with two eggs, crema, and cotija will set you back $11.
+Maria, who runs the cart, came from Oaxaca and has worked it for eight years.
 "Rent for a food cart is $800/month.
 Rent for a restaurant is $8,000.
-The math is obvious."
+The math is obvious," she'll tell you.

-Lunch: Portland Mercado, a pod dedicated to Latin American carts.
-Pupusas from El Salvador ($4 each), a Colombian arepa ($6), and a horchata ($4).
-Total: $14 for a feast.
+Lunch belongs at Portland Mercado, a pod devoted to Latin American carts.
+Pupusas from El Salvador go for $4 each, a Colombian arepa for $6, a horchata for $4 — a $14 feast.

-Afternoon: walked through the Alberta Arts District.
-NE Alberta Street has independent galleries, vintage shops, and street murals.
-Salt & Straw ice cream (single scoop: $6) had a 20-minute line.
-I waited.
-The sea salt with caramel ribbons was worth every minute.
+In the afternoon, wander the Alberta Arts District.
+NE Alberta Street stacks independent galleries, vintage shops, and street murals end to end.
+Salt & Straw ice cream (single scoop: $6) draws a 20-minute line worth standing in — the sea salt with caramel ribbons earns every minute.

-Dinner: Cartopia pod on SE Hawthorne.
-Open late.
-A Korean-Mexican fusion burrito from a cart called Koi Fusion: $13.
-A Belgian-style frite cone from Potato Champion: $7.
-Everything about Portland's food cart culture is designed to make traditional restaurants nervous.
+For dinner, the Cartopia pod on SE Hawthorne stays open late.
+A Korean-Mexican fusion burrito from Koi Fusion is $13; a Belgian-style frite cone from Potato Champion is $7.
+Everything about Portland's cart culture seems engineered to make traditional restaurants nervous.

 Day 3: Japanese Garden and Forest Park

-The Portland Japanese Garden in Washington Park is considered the most authentic Japanese garden outside Japan.
-Entry: $19.95.
+The Portland Japanese Garden in Washington Park is widely considered the most authentic outside Japan.
+Entry is $19.95.
 The Cultural Village was designed by Kengo Kuma, and the five distinct garden styles are immaculate — raked gravel, moss, maples, a strolling pond garden.

-I visited in light rain, which the garden staff told me is the best time.
-The moss glows green in wet weather.
-The stone lanterns collect droplets.
-It's like walking through a watercolor painting.
+Come in light rain, which the garden staff will tell you is the best time.
+The moss glows green in wet weather, the stone lanterns gather droplets, and the whole place reads like walking through a watercolor.

-Afternoon: hiked the Lower Macleay Trail in Forest Park to Pittock Mansion (3.5 miles, 2 hours).
+In the afternoon, hike the Lower Macleay Trail in Forest Park to Pittock Mansion (3.5 miles, 2 hours).
 Forest Park is one of the largest urban forests in the US — 5,200 acres of old-growth Douglas fir and western red cedar.
-The trail follows a creek through a narrow canyon that feels more Olympic Peninsula than major city.
+The trail traces a creek through a narrow canyon that feels more Olympic Peninsula than major city.

-Pittock Mansion at the top has panoramic views of Mt.
+Pittock Mansion at the top serves up panoramic views of Mt.
 Hood, Mt.
 St. Helens, and downtown Portland.
-On a clear day (I got lucky), the view is incredible.
-Entry to the grounds is free.
-Mansion tour: $14.
+On a clear day, the view is incredible.
+Grounds are free; the mansion tour is $14.

 Day 4: Craft Beer Day

-Started at Great Notion (NW location).
-Their hazy IPAs are nationally recognized.
-A tasting flight of four beers: $12.
-The Blueberry Muffin sour tasted exactly like a blueberry muffin.
-Unsettling and delicious.
+Start at Great Notion (NW location), where the hazy IPAs have national reputations.
+A tasting flight of four is $12, and the Blueberry Muffin sour tastes exactly like a blueberry muffin — unsettling and delicious.

-Hair of the Dog: Belgian-style ales in a tiny taproom.
-Adam, their 10% ABV dark ale aged in bourbon barrels, is legendary.
-One glass: $8.
-One glass is enough.
+Then Hair of the Dog, a tiny taproom built around Belgian-style ales.
+Adam, their 10% ABV dark ale aged in bourbon barrels, is legendary at $8 a glass.
+One glass is plenty.

-By evening, I was sitting at Base Camp Brewing with a campfire-smoked lager and a plate of nachos, wondering how Portland sustains this many breweries.
-The answer, a bartender told me, is that Portlanders drink a lot of beer.
+End the evening at Base Camp Brewing with a campfire-smoked lager and a plate of nachos.
+How does Portland sustain this many breweries?
+A bartender's answer: Portlanders drink a lot of beer.
 Simple economics.

 Day 5: The Weirdness

-Morning: visited Voodoo Doughnut on SW 3rd.
-The line at 9AM was 15 minutes.
-The signature bacon maple bar: $4.50.
-It's a raised doughnut with maple frosting and two strips of bacon.
-Is it good?
-It's... an experience.
-Honestly, the doughnut itself is average.
-But the spectacle — the giant pink building, the velvet paintings, the suggestion box labeled "put your soul here" — is pure Portland.
+Start the morning at Voodoo Doughnut on SW 3rd, where the 9AM line moves in about 15 minutes.
+The signature bacon maple bar ($4.50) is a raised doughnut with maple frosting and two strips of bacon.
+The doughnut itself is average; the spectacle is the point — the giant pink building, the velvet paintings, the suggestion box labeled "put your soul here."
+Pure Portland.

-Then I went to Blue Star Donuts on SW Washington.
+Then cross to Blue Star Donuts on SW Washington.
 No line.
-A blueberry bourbon basil doughnut ($4): extraordinary.
-This is the donut Portlanders actually eat.
-Voodoo is for tourists.
-Blue Star is for breakfast.
+A blueberry bourbon basil doughnut ($4) is extraordinary — the donut Portlanders actually eat.
+Voodoo is for tourists; Blue Star is for breakfast.

-Afternoon: stumbled across the Unipiper — a guy in a Darth Vader costume riding a unicycle and playing flaming bagpipes.
-He's a Portland celebrity.
-Nobody on the street looked twice.
+Somewhere in the afternoon you may cross paths with the Unipiper — a man in a Darth Vader costume riding a unicycle and playing flaming bagpipes.
+He's a local celebrity, and nobody on the street looks twice.

-Visited the International Rose Test Garden in Washington Park.
-Free entry.
-Over 10,000 rose bushes with 650+ varieties, plus a Mt.
+Finish at the International Rose Test Garden in Washington Park.
+Free entry, 10,000+ rose bushes across 650+ varieties, with a Mt.
 Hood backdrop.
 Peak bloom is June, but even in shoulder season the garden is beautiful.
-The Shakespeare Garden section features only roses mentioned in his plays.
+The Shakespeare Garden section grows only roses mentioned in his plays.

 Day 6: Neighborhoods